platanus/hound-cli/README.md

 # Hound CLI

 Ruby CLI created to get and build style rules we use in Platanus to play with linters.
+This tool was built to recreate locally, the same behavior we have in [our forked version](https://github.com/platanus/hound) of [Hound](https://github.com/houndci/hound).

 ## Installation